-Frontiers of Global Governance and Governance
+Frontiers of Global Governance and Leadership

 The decline in strong global leadership, on the part of those elected to govern, contributes to the growing chaos and anarchy throughout the world.
 Increasing fragmentation and polarization both within and between nations-states directly impacts global instability.
 What seems like a paralysis of will among the leaders of the world has created a dangerous vacuum which if unattended has the potential to thrust the international community into further disorder and potential collapse.

 By engaging with the challenges of governance on a global scale, the Chair is working to establish a framework for addressing these challenges and the questions they raise.
 These questions include; what values do we want our global system of governance to serve?
 How can we bring together leaders to define these values in a rigorous manner?
 How can leaders be encouraged to collaborate more willingly and effectively?
 Is it possible to conceive of new forms of more compassionate, just and fair governance on a global scale?
 How can we improve leadership at the global level to ensure new forms of governance are equitable for all?

 Overcoming Challenges in the Globalization of the Environment